esmf-org/esmf/src/addon/ESMX/README.md

 ### Project integration

 The typical situation where `ESMX_Driver` comes into play is where a user application needs to access a NUOPC based system that uses the unified ESMX driver.
 Assuming the user application uses CMake, integration of ESMX is straight forward.
-The cricial piece required is to add `add_subdirectory()` in the application's `CMakeLists.txt` file to bring in the `${ESMF_ESMXDIR}/Driver` directory, and make the application dependent on target `esmx_driver`.
+The critical piece required is to add `add_subdirectory()` in the application's `CMakeLists.txt` file to bring in the `${ESMF_ESMXDIR}/Driver` directory, and make the application dependent on target `esmx_driver`.
 An example for a very simple application is shown:

 ```
 cmake_minimum_required(VERSION 3.22)